honeynet/honeynet.org/content/blog/2023/08/28/gsoc-2023-project-summary-ochi/index.md

 This task is still pending.
 The implementation is split into 2 tasks:
 * [#84](https://github.com/honeynet/ochi/pull/84) - implementation of backend storage and HTTP handlers
-* TODO: add link once PR ready - implementation of frontend UI for sharing events and displaying them when visiting shared links.
+* Implementation of frontend UI for sharing events and displaying them when visiting shared links.

 ### 4. Refactoring work